 Every person probably thinks that the most beautiful city in the world is where he was born.
 The place where we have hidden our childhood is a special place, and none can be nicer.
 Such a childlike, romantic view of one’s birthplace is very cute, but it is also not very objective.

 But there are places that are widely agreed upon to be beautiful.
-One of them is Prague.
-(But only we Czechs know that Prague is definitely the most beautiful city in the world…)
+Prague is one of them.